memgraph/docs/gqlalchemy/how-to-guides/ogm/save-nodes-and-relationships.md

 ).save(db)
 ```

-Another way is again by first creating the relationship and then saving it using
+Another way is by first creating the relationship and then saving it using the
 method `save_relationship()`:

 ```python